databricks/terraform-provider-databricks/docs/resources/notebook.md

 }
 ```

-You can also create managed notebook with inline sources through `content_base64` and `language` attributes.
+You can also create a managed notebook with inline sources through `content_base64` and `language` attributes.

 ```hcl
 resource "databricks_notebook" "notebook" {